 To learn more about how to protect your sizable HVAC investment, check out our free guide: HVAC Preventive Maintenance Contracts: How to Find The Right One For Your HVAC Infrastructure.

 One of the least costly ways to help alleviate poor indoor air quality is to ensure that you buy greener cleaning supplies from companies that certify that their products meet strict chemical emission standards.
 The Occupational Safety and Health Administration (OSHA) requires that business maintain Safety Data Sheets that contain a list of potentially harmful substances handled in the workplace and these sheets should include VOC levels.

 Another easy way to improve indoor air quality by preventing the spread of bacteria is to provide an abundant supply of hand soap and sanitizers and to instruct employees to immediately wipe down equipment used by members.
 Make sure to provide members with towels and make sure after use that those wet towels are not stored in a heap and are washed on a timely basis.
 Be vigilant about keeping clean bathrooms, showers and changing areas.

-Good gym ventilation is critical to clean air
+Good gym ventilation is critical to safe air & happy customers

-If you own an older fitness facility, it may contain an HVAC system that is functioning beyond its useful life and is likely working at an inefficient level.
+If you own an older fitness facility, it may have an HVAC system that is inefficient and beyond its useful life.
 The HVAC system may have even been inadequately designed and also may not meet current energy codes.

-A properly designed gym ventilation system is essential to your customer’s comfort because it provides the right balance of gases and ensures the air you breathe doesn’t contain too much carbon dioxide.
+A properly designed gym ventilation system is essential to your customer’s comfort and health.
+It controls moisture and can help to prevent the spread of illness.
+It provides the right balance of gases and ensures the air you breathe doesn’t contain too much carbon dioxide.
 It controls odors and extracts contaminants from occupied spaces.
-A properly designed gym ventilation system will promote moisture control.

 You may not need an entirely new HVAC system.
 Possibly, your current system needs some tweaking such as relocating intakes, adding makeup air or moving ductwork.